 To the lowest depths of the Pit”

 Satan was now operating on the earth to attempt to disrupt God’s plan.
 The shortest and most expedient route to accomplish his purpose was to get the pinnacle of God’s creation – Man – to rebel against the lordship of God.
-He did this using guile and deceit – tempting man into thinking that God did not have only good in mind when He forbade man to eat of the tree of the knowledge of good and evil (in other words, preventing man from usurping the role of deciding what is “right” and “wrong”): Then the Lord God took the man and put him in the garden of Eden to tend and keep it.
+He did this using guile and deceit – tempting man into thinking that God did not have only good in mind when He forbade man to eat of the tree of the knowledge of good and evil: Then the Lord God took the man and put him in the garden of Eden to tend and keep it.
 And the Lord God commanded the man, saying, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
 (Genesis 2:15 – 17).

 From that day onward, there was a separation between Man and God, which we refer to as “the Fall of Man”.
 Sin had now entered the world and with it, for the first time, death.
 “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”
 (Romans 5:12).
 The cause of this separation was the rebellion of Man against the law and order of God and it was now replaced by an order with Man at the top – where we had become the judges of “good and evil”, deciding by our own standards what is right and wrong.
-It was the birth of a man-centric order with the associated moral relativism and all the ensuing social mayhem and wars that this resulted in over the centuries as one man or nation’s version of “right” fought to triumph over another.
+It was the birth of moral relativism and a world severed from the life of God with all the ensuing social mayhem and wars that this resulted in over the centuries.
 The rest is history.